 Water Polo was established at Sacred Heart College in 1983 by Chris Hayward comprising of just two teams.
-Since then Water Polo has been widely recognised as a Premier sport at the College.
-Sacred Heart has won eight Premier Boys' National titles (1986, '87, '88, '90, 2004, 2010, 2013 and 2014) and has also captured numerous Auckland championships at both Junior and Senior levels.
-The school has also been very competitive at the North Island Championship level, capturing many titles at Premier boys (1987, '90, 2011, 2012, 2014 and 2015), Junior Boys' (1988, '95, 2008, '11, '12, '14 and 2015) and Years 7 and 8 (2006).
+Since then Water Polo has been widely recognised as a Premier sport at the College and Sacred Heart has won eleven Premier Boys' National titles (1986, '87, '88, '90, 2004, 2010, 2013, 2014, 2017, 2018 and 2019), as well as captured numerous Auckland championships at both Junior and Senior levels.
+The school has also been very competitive at the North Island Secondary Schools Championship level, capturing many titles at Premier level (1987, '90, 2011, 2012, 2014, 2017, 2018 and 2019), Junior Boys' (1988, '95, 2008, 2011, 2012, 2014 and 2020) and Years 7/8 (2006, 2018 and 2020).

-Sacred Heart College has created National Representatives at Senior Mens level: Kevin Schluter (1988 - '90), Quentin Smith (1994 - '98), Aaron Stockdale (1998 - 2002), Craig Knowles (1997), Richard Knowles (1999)_Keiran Hattie (2012) and Matthew Lewis (2013-current), Ryan Pike (2017-current), Nick Patterson (2018-current) and Liam Patterson (2019).
+Sacred Heart College has created National Representatives at Senior Men’s level which includes: Kevin Schutler (1988 - '90), Quentin Smith (1994 - '98), Aaron Stockdale (1998 - 2002), Craig Knowles (1997), Richard Knowles (1999), Keiran Hattie (2012), Braeden Drennan (2014), Matthew Lewis (2013-current), Ryan Pike (2017-current), Nick Patterson (2018-current) and Liam Patterson (2019).

 Our most famous Water Polo playing Old Boy, Clarke Tamariki, won the California School Player of the Year in 1991 and was awarded a scholarship to the University of California Berkeley.
 He also carried the Queen’s baton from the ceremonial Waka at Okahu Bay in the opening ceremony of the 1990 Commonwealth Games.